Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCMoverControler.md

 A VObject used to control [`zCMover`](zCMover.md) objects of type `NSTATE_SINGLE_KEYS` specifically.
-`zCMoverControler` objects react to incoming `OnTrigger` events to send a pre-configured event to the target mover object, controlling its animation.
+`zCMoverControler` objects react to incoming `OnTrigger` events to send a pre-configured event to the target mover object named by the [`triggerTarget`](zCTriggerBase.md#triggertarget) propery, controlling its animation.
 Mover controllers can make movers go to a specific keyframe in their animation or just step one keyframe back and forth at a time.

 ## Class members